Brendan Rodgers (baseball): Major leagues

 On May 17, 2019, Rodgers was promoted to the major leagues for the first time.
 He made his major league debut that night versus the Philadelphia Phillies.
 In 25 games for Colorado during his rookie campaign, Rodgers batted .224/.272/.250 with seven RBI.
 Rodgers only appeared in 7 games in the pandemic shortened 2020 season for the Rockies, before landing on the injured list due to lingering problems in his right shoulder.

 On March 19, 2021, Rodgers suffered a strained hamstring, requiring at least a month of recovery.
 In 102 games for the Rockies, he slashed .284/.328/.470 with career-highs in home runs (15) and RBI (51).

 On June 1, 2022, Rodgers enjoyed his first career three home run game.
 His third home run in the contest was a walk-off home run off of Cole Sulser to defeat the Miami Marlins, 13-12.
 In 137 appearances for the Rockies, Rodgers batted .266/.325/.408 with 13 home runs and 63 RBI.
 He also led the NL in double plays grounded into (25).

 On February 28, 2023, in a spring training game against the Texas Rangers, Rodgers suffered a dislocated left shoulder that jeopardized the start to his season.
 After recovering, he played in 46 contests for Colorado, hitting .258/.313/.388 with four home runs and 20 RBI.

 In 2024, Rodgers batted .267/.314/.407 with 13 home runs and 67 RBI, and led MLB in ground ball percentage, at 56.1%.
 Rodgers was non-tendered by the Rockies on November 22, 2024, making him a free agent.

 Houston Astros

 On February 18, 2025, Rodgers signed a minor league contract with the Houston Astros.
 On March 27, the Astros selected Rodgers' contract after he made the team's Opening Day roster.
 In his first 43 games for Houston, he hit .191 with two home runs and 11 RBI.
 On July 19, while on rehab assignment with the Triple-A Sugar Land Space Cowboys, Rodgers suffered a concussion and nasal fracture after colliding with teammate Edwin Díaz.
 He was transferred to the 60-day injured list the following day.

+Boston Red Sox

+On February 5, 2026, Rodgers signed a minor league contract with the Boston Red Sox.
+On March 3, manager Alex Cora announced that Rodgers would "likely" require right shoulder surgery due to an injury suffered during a spring training game against the Minnesota Twins.
+On March 25, Rodgers was released by Boston.
+Three days later, he re-signed with the organization on a two-year minor league contract.
+On May 6, he was officially placed on the full season injured-list officially ending his season without appearing in a game.